Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: APPENDICES

 We note that for this part of our analysis, we considered only the dependence of $\sin^2 \theta_{23}$ and $\delta_\text{ CP}$ and ignore the uncertainties of all the other mixing parameters as we are computing the number of events in an approximated way, as described above, by taking into account only the variation due to $\sin^2 \theta_{23}$ and $\delta_\text{ CP}$ with all the other parameters fixed (separately by T2K~\cite{Ref_T2K@Nu2020} and \N~\cite{Ref_NOVA@Nu2020} collaborations) to some values which are close to the values given in Table~\ref{table:mixing-parameters-nufit5.0}.

 In particular, we neglected the uncertainty of $\Delta m^2_{32}$ in the LB$\nu$B AC part analysis when it is combined with JUNO plus LB$\nu$B DC part analysis to obtain our final boosted MO sensitivities.
 Strictly speaking, $\Delta m^2_{32}$ must be varied simultaneously (in a synchronised way) in the $\chi^2$ defined in Eq.~\eqref{eq:chi2_LBnuB_AC} when it is combined with the $\chi^2$ defined in Eq.~\eqref{eq:chi2_juno_plus_pull}.
 However, in our analysis, we simply add $\Delta \chi^2$ obtained from our simplified LB$\nu$B AC simulation which ignored $\Delta m^2_{32}$ uncertainty, to the JUNO's boosted $\chi^2$ (described in detail in the Appendix~C).
-This can be justified by considering that $\sim$ 1\% level (or smaller) variations of $\Delta m^2_{32}$ only imply the similar (or smaller) magnitude of variations in the appearance oscillation probabilities, which would be significantly smaller than the statistical uncertainties of LB$\nu$B-II AC mode, which are expected to reach at most the level or $\sim$5\% or larger even in our future projections for T2K and \N.
+This can be justified by considering that a variation of $\Delta m^2_{32}$ of about $\sim$ 1\% imply only a similar magnitude of variations in the appearance oscillation probabilities, which would be significantly smaller than the statistical uncertainties of LB$\nu$B-II AC mode, which are expected to reach at most the level or $\sim$5\% or larger even in our future projections for T2K and \N.

 For the MO resolution sensitivity shown in Figure~\ref{Fig2} and used for our analysis throughout this work, we define the $\Delta {\chi^2}$ (labeled as $\Delta {\chi^2}_\text{LB$\nu$B}^\text{ AC}$), as